Home Collections Best Equity Mutual Funds in India: Meaning, Types and Top Schemes for 2025

 Investors can leverage various metrics, such as Compound Annual Growth Rate (CAGR), to assess long-term performance.
 Keep in mind that past performance doesn’t guarantee future results.
 Regularly reviewing a fund’s methodology and comparing it with market benchmarks ensures a more comprehensive understanding of its returns.

 Equity mutual funds are usually taxed according to their holding period.
 Being aware of these tax implications is essential for making informed financial decisions.
-The Union Budget for 2024-25 has made significant changes to the taxation on equity mutual funds.
-Here we have listed these changes, along with the revised tax rates for equity mutual funds:
+Here’s the latest taxation on equity mutual funds:

 Short-Term Capital Gains Tax